 Virtual Center Programming

-We have gone virtual!
 We are committed to staying connected to you remotely and will continue to offer the community support and educational programs you’ve come to know us for.
-The MSS interns (for all four student centers) continue to organize mission-centered virtual programming to meet the needs of a diverse student body in the form of online meetups, LGBTQ Center Safe Space Trainings, Social Justice Education Collective workshops, and virtual programs on an array to topics to engage in dialogue, celebrate culture, and stay connected to your peers.
+The MSS professional staff and interns (for all of our student centers) continue to organize mission-centered virtual programming to meet the needs of a diverse student body in the form of online meetups, LGBTQ Center Safe Space Trainings, Social Justice Education Collective workshops, and virtual programs on an array to topics to engage in dialogue, celebrate culture, and stay connected to your peers.

 To obtain Zoom credentials and stay up-to-date on all our online/remote programs, be sure to subscribe to our weekly newsletters and Like our Facebook & Instagram pages.